2016 CSA – Week #15

 Notes from the Farm

 Rain!
 I woke up this morning hoping to hear the steady patter of rain drops across an already saturated landscape.
 That was not the case.
 As it turns out, no rain had fallen overnight, but it would eventually precipitate, giving us just over half an inch of rain over the course of the day.
 While this is less than what was forecasted, we are happy to receive it for sure.
-As you probably fall-greens-2016know, CT, along with much of New England, has been in a moderate to severe drought all summer, and these conditions come on the heels of below average snowfall this winter and drought conditions in the summer of 2015.
+As you probably know, CT, along with much of New England, has been in a moderate to severe drought all summer, and these conditions come on the heels of below average snowfall this winter and drought conditions in the summer of 2015.
 Last year barely a drop of rain fell on us here at Massaro from June to September, as each lightning-filled summer thunderstorm would pass overhead without giving us any rain.
 We have had better fortune this year, as a couple storms in late July each gave us over an inch of rain, providing much needed moisture to our fields and wells.

 In the last couple weeks a few of you have asked me at CSA pickup whether the drought is affecting us here at all.
 The simple answer is yes.
 Even with a couple of wells on the farm to provide irrigation, rainfall is definitely something that we are well attuned to here as we plan, plant and tend to our crops.
 Happily, the heat-loving summer crops like tomatoes, peppers and eggplants, have provided us with a steady harvest and still have a few more fruits to offer.
 But while we are still harvesting those heat-loving crops, the summer plantings of our fall greens and roots, which prefer cooler, wetter conditions, have been a bit delayed in their maturity and harvest.
 Still, this week we are able to bring in carrots and turnips from the field to enjoy while we let others such as kale, beets and cabbages size up and head up.